LLP2333/vscodecpp/shuzhu/README.md

-# today we need to learn "Array"¹þ¹þ
+# today we need to learn "Array"